andrico1234/sane-error-messages/README.md

 - [ ] Clean up the exports, and reduce code repetition
 - [ ] Create a javascript version

-## Name ideas

-- Custom Error Messages
-- Sane Error Management

-## Task

-To generate a very basic node module that people can extend to implement their own error messages and codes

-## Readme

-### The current state of error messaging
+## The current state of error messaging

 In a perfect would, this package would be completely redundant, but your end users are going to come across errors.
 These errors can stem take the form as: